/tag/rivanna

 You will need to load the module for the newer Python version.
 For this example,

-Guides Building compiled code Using make Building and running MPI Code Bioinformatics on Rivanna Clear OOD Session Files Convert Jupyter Notebook to PDF Convert Jupyter Notebook to Python Script Custom Jupyter kernels Loading Modules in Jupyter Docker images on Rivanna Adding packages to a container Migrate Python packages Launch RStudio Server from an Apptainer container More Documentation Connecting Using SSH Using a browser Using FastX Jobs / Slurm / Queues Slurm Overview Queues Storage and File Transfer Storage overview Data transfer methods Allocations Allocations Overview
+Guides Building compiled code Using make Building and running MPI Code Bioinformatics on UVA HPC Clear OOD Session Files Convert Jupyter Notebook to PDF Convert Jupyter Notebook to Python Script Custom Jupyter kernels Loading Modules in Jupyter Docker images on UVA HPC Adding packages to a container Migrate Python packages Launch RStudio Server from an Apptainer container More Documentation Connecting Using SSH Using a browser Using FastX Jobs / Slurm / Queues Slurm Overview Queues Storage and File Transfer Storage overview Data transfer methods Allocations Allocations Overview

 • Pricing